Course Descriptions

 In this course students explore the process used to develop computer-related information, online and paper, for non-expert users/readers/viewers and learn how research informs that process.
 As students follow the document development process, they plan, write, develop, edit, and test their own documentation for software programs.

-ENG 5383: Rhetorical Theory for Technical Communicators
+ENG 5383: Studies in Rhetorical Theory

 ENG 5399A: Thesis